Time is running out in Yemen, and we urgently need YOUR help to send more food today.

 Colorful plates signal better nutrition

-This family from Maguindanao in the Philippines is sharing a diverse meal of vegetables, rice and noodles in their hut.
+This family from Maguindanao in the Philippines is sharing a diverse meal of vegetables, rice and noodles.
 The carrots, green beans and onions provide vital micronutrients while the U.N.
 World Food Programme fortified rice is high in vitamins and minerals like Vitamins A, B6, C and Iron.
 U.N.
 World Food Programme assistance in the region focuses on increasing long-term food security while helping communities prepare for disasters.
+These humble meals are bright spots for families who oftentimes only eat once a day.

 Breaking the fast with chicken, rice and tomatoes

-Abu Majd, his wife Umm Majd, and their three children fled from conflict in their hometown in Syria to take refuge in Jordan.
+Abu’s family fled from conflict in their hometown in Syria to take refuge in Jordan.
 Here, they break their fast on the first day of Ramadan with a meal of chicken, rice and tomatoes.
-Abu Majd, a builder and stonemason, can’t find work anywhere, though he’s sometimes hired for a few hours as a porter in the camp, carrying goods around by wheelbarrow.
+Abu was a builder and stonemason before the fighting, but he can’t find work anywhere these days, though he’s sometimes hired for a few hours as a porter in the camp, carrying goods around by wheelbarrow.
 The U.N.
 World Food Programme has been delivering urgently-needed food assistance to Syrians living in these transit centers in Jordan since the start of the violence.

 Small dishes are still shared

-“Come on, have some!”
-Two Syrian ladies invite their guests to partake of the colorful platter they are sharing, which includes olives, tomatoes, cucumbers and a few other small dishes.
+“Come on, have some!,” said the two Syrian ladies inviting their guests to partake of the colorful platter they are sharing, which includes olives, tomatoes, cucumbers and a few other small dishes.
 It’s barely enough for one adult, much less two or more, but the act of sharing is important to them.
 They are living in one of 25 camps in Turkey, built and run by the Turkish government to accommodate Syrian refugees.
 The U.N.
 World Food Programme has been providing electronic debit cards to the refugees, which enables them to do their own grocery shopping.
 The cards are the reason for the fresh produce seen here, which would be out-of-reach otherwise.

-Whether they’re managing to survive on one meal a day or doing their best to make a meal out of little more than rice, the resilience of hungry families around the world is inspiring.
+Whether they’re managing to survive on one meal a day or doing their best to make a meal out of little more than rice, the resilience of hungry families around the world has us feeling extra grateful right now.
 Despite the challenges around them, they’re carrying on culinary traditions, preserving family recipes and building community with what little they have.
 Mealtimes reveal the universal comfort and sense of belonging that even a simple loaf of bread can bring about, and the U.N.
 World Food Programme works tirelessly to ensure that this basic human right is afforded to the world’s most vulnerable people.